 The integrated bachelor/master of engineering program is intended to integrate work at the undergraduate and graduate levels and prepare graduates for entry into the engineering profession at an advanced level or for further graduate study.
 It affords diversification and versatility by requiring a student to elect a field of study-the major-offered in the School of Engineering, and a minor in a different field of engineering or science; this provides depth and breadth.
 The school offers master's degrees in chemical engineering, civil engineering, electrical engineering and mechanical engineering.
-An interdisciplinary master's degree program is being developed.

-The faculty have determined that IDE and BSE graduates are eligible for admission to the graduate program.
+The faculty have determined that B.S.E. graduates are eligible for admission to the graduate program.
 Such graduating students must join the chemical, civil, electrical or mechanical programs, and may be required to "make up" fundamental courses by the department.